 An important feature of lakes is whether the waters fully mix, or whether they stratify (form layers).
 Modelling of the lake dynamics suggests that the entire lake will become fully mixed about every five years.
 In the intervening time, only the uppermost portion of the lake is expected to be mixed due to thermal and mechanical inputs.
 It is reasonable to assume that there would be annual mixing in at least the uppermost 20 metres of the lake, with the depth of mixing likely to reach 50 or 60 metres in most years.

 The lake is predicted to be a productive (eutrophic) lake.
 This is primarily due to the quality of the dominant inflow, being the Ohinemuri River water.
 This water contains concentrations of nutrients adequate to stimulate the productivity of the lake water.
 Frequent mixing of the lake will result in nutrient laden waters being made available to phytoplankton (planktonic algae) in the upper waters.
 The long term scenario is that the quality of the lake water will improve as a result of a significant decrease in nutrient input to the lake following initial filling from the Ohinemuri River.

-The lake will support populations of coarse fish, such as carp and eels, and wildfowl like ducks and shags.
+The lake will support populations of coarse fish and eels, and wildfowl like ducks and shags.
 With a water clarity of 2.0 to 2.5 metres, the inshore lake water will appear quite clear while the deeper area of the lake will appear green, due to the depth of the lake.
 It is likely that the lake will be used for non-motorised boating activities like rowing, canoeing and sailing.